ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

   trusted CT auditors/monitors sharing SCTs, certificate chains and STHs.

-It is worthwhile to note that when a HTTPS Client, auditor, or monitor interacts with a log, they may equivalently interact with a log mirror or cache that replicates the log.
+It is worthwhile to note that when an HTTPS Client, auditor, or monitor interacts with a log, they may equivalently interact with a log mirror or cache that replicates the log.